 Funding for Insure Oklahoma comes from tobacco taxes and matching federal funds that were scheduled to cease at the end of 2013 and be replaced with Medicaid expansion funding.
 But because Oklahoma did not accept Medicaid expansion, the state instead negotiated with the federal government to get a one year extension for Insure Oklahoma.
 The state got a second extension in June 2014 that allowed Insure Oklahoma to continue to operate throughout 2015, and a third extension in June 2015 provided continued federal funding through the end of 2016.
-In March 2016, Oklahoma submitted another waiver that would extend the Insure Oklahoma program through 2018, but as of October 1, 2016, approval from CMS was still pending.
+In March 2016, Oklahoma submitted another waiver that would extend the Insure Oklahoma program through 2018, and renewed it in September, but as of July 10, 2017, approval from CMS was still pending.

 Despite the fact that Oklahoma has rejected Medicaid expansion, enrollment in the state’s CHIP and Medicaid programs grew slightly from 2013 to the first half of 2015.
 Total enrollment was up 4 percent, from 790,051 in late 2013, to 821,867 in July 2015.
 But by December 2015, enrollment had dropped to one percent less than the 2013 level, to 781,927.